It's November, the nights are drawing in at home so we head for La Gomera where the days are still long and sunny.

 A fresh fish for six?
 No problem.
 It came on two platters with all the accompaniments.
 It was delicious.
 Book a couple of days ahead though.
 Inexpensive wines and good value.
 Can sit inside or outside but you will need to book as it's very popular.

 If you jump on the Fred Olsen Ferry you can visit Valle Gran Ray.
+We saw lots of flying fish on the journey.
 This valley town is located in a spectacular ravine that meanders all the way down to the beach.
 Restaurante Paraiso del Mar is a lovely restaurant overlooking the sea.
 Absolutely love this place!
 Great food and great service.
 Speciality is fish and sea food.
 We can't wait to return next year.

 Good times and wonderful crazy friends make the best memories.
 Singing in the taxi and dancing in the moonlight.
 Thank you for a fabulous holiday.